chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

   compound labels that we generate automatically on the fly, such as `(m * kg) / s^2`: even these are stored in simple arrays.

-When we talk about meeting the needs of _the entire_ C++ community, embedded developers are a critical and often-overlooked part of that community.
+When we talk about meeting the needs of _the entire_ C++ community, remember that embedded developers are a critical and often-overlooked part of that community.

 ---